cwillia109/evolutionary_grouping_algorithm/README.md

 # evolutionary strategies algorithm

-Running the Python file directly is an option if everything is installed correctly, if not, use the release posted on GitHub.
+Running the Python file directly is an option if everything is installed correctly.

 Python download: https://www.python.org/downloads/release/python-386/